michiel-jfx/iceconverter/README.md

 via JNI.
 As far as Android is concerned, it's the same as using a C++ library but we're developing in 100% Java :-)

 If you want to setup a working Linux (Ubuntu) environment, see this [blog](https://www.dotjava.nl/2025/04/20/ubuntu-for-mobile-android-java-development/).
 It describes setting up the environment.

+Note: gluonfx-maven-plugin 1.0.26 and 1.0.27 are present, but result in the following (open) [issue](https://github.com/gluonhq/gluonfx-maven-plugin/issues/539)

 ## Build and run on your phone (android)
 ```